 What are the types of a silicon-based hardware root of trust?

 A silicon-based hardware root of trust falls into two categories: fixed function and programmable.
-Essentially, a fixed-function root of trust is a state machine.
+Essentially, a fixed-function root of trust is firmware controlled.
 These are typically compact and designed to perform a specific set of functions like data encryption, certificate validation and key management.
-These compact, state machine-based root of trust solutions are particularly well suited for Internet of Things (IoT) devices.
+These compact, firmware-controlled root of trust solutions are particularly well suited for Internet of Things (IoT) devices.

 What are the benefits of a programmable hardware root of trust?